When Should You Hire an HOA Management Company?

 Community Rivalries

 It’s sad to say, but not all communities have peaceful relationships.
-Sometimes, neighbors develop a tendency for fighting.
+Sometimes, neighbors develop a tendency to fight.
 This may not always mean coming to physical blows or verbal exchanges.
 It may, instead, manifest in passive-aggressive actions.
 One person may over-police a neighbor and could even bring lawsuits against them.
 Legitimate disputes may also surface over property lines, fences or even who has the right to cut the limbs from a tree.
 In these situations, allowing community members to manage the HOA could worsen existing problems.

 On the other hand, some wealthy residents prefer to manage their own HOAs.
 This may be the case if they are concerned about privacy.
 Celebrities and other high-profile professionals may fall into this category.
 Naturally, these people also have less time to dedicate to managing an HOA.
 To get around this problem, many invest in HOA management software.